Image Credits:-

 AMAZON AUTHOR CENTRAL – ALLISON SYMES

-https://platform.twitter.com/widgets.jsIt’s Monday.
-Hope you like my latest on YouTube – Outstanding Effort.
+https://platform.twitter.com/widgets.jsIt’s Monday, another wet and dismal one, so time for a story.
+Hope you like my latest on YouTube – Diet Change.

 Am delighted to say the November issue of Writers’ Narrative is now available.
 The theme this time is Narrative Non-Fiction and my article on the topic can be found on pages 18 and 19.
 (I use the technique a lot in my Chandler’s Ford Today posts as well as those I write for Writers’ Narrative).
 Do check out the other superb articles – see the link below for more.